Syllabus of Basic Education

 Examination papers are sent to the CAS Office upon completion of the examination.
 The CAS Office prepares the examinations for the grading process.
-Approximately one week after all examinations have been completed, the examination and a preliminary list of multiple-choice answers will be posted on the Exams page of the CAS website.
-This is intended to assist candidates and the Examination Committee in determining whether they believe a question is ambiguous or defective.
+The next business day following the administration of all examinations, the examinations and a preliminary list of multiple-choice answers will be posted on the Exams page of the CAS website.
+This is intended to assist candidates and the CAS Syllabus & Examination Committee in determining whether they believe a question is ambiguous or defective.

 Grading of Examinations: A Timeline

 After the examinations are administered, proctors return the exam packages to the CAS Office.
 Staff members log in each exam.
 Signatures are verified and the candidate numbers are checked against the proctor's report.
 As each envelope is opened, the candidate's number must be checked against the number on the short answer card (both the written number and the coded number) and on all the essay sheets.
 The short answer cards are prepared for scanning and the essay sheets for all the candidates must be sorted so that individual questions can be copied for the graders.

 Constructed response (essay) question responses are sent to a vendor to be reproduced.
 Short answer cards are scanned twice and output is compared to ensure accuracy.
 Random checks are made of each series of cards to ensure that the scanner is working properly.
 When the essay sheet copies are received, copies of candidate responses are sent to the individual graders.
 Any comments on potentially ambiguous or defective questions are forwarded to the graders, exam part chair, and the general officer of the exam series for review.

 Weeks 3 and 4